DeLinkious/CF-IBAN-Validator/README.md

 # CF-IBAN-Validator
-Validiert eine der Funktion gegebene IBAN gemäß ISO 7064 in ColdFusion
+validates a to the function given IBAN in standard ISO 7064; written in ColdFusion